- Reviewed: 3 February 2021, 10:28 NZDT

 We recognise that some New Zealanders do continue to live and travel overseas.
 We continue to provide destination-specific advice about other safety and security risks below.View Larger Map Close/Open map

 Despite the presence of a UN peacekeeping mission (MINUSMA), the political and security situation in Mali remains volatile and could deteriorate with little warning.
 There are ongoing clashes with military and terrorist groups and attacks in northern Mali.
 The environment in southern Mali is more stable, but the possibility remains for continued attacks and unrest.

-A state of emergency is currently in effect throughout Mali until 29 March 2017 to allow for additional security measures to be implemented, including an increased security presence and police security checks.
+In 2018, a state of emergency was extended throughout Mali to allow for additional security measures to be implemented, including an increased security presence and police security checks.
 New Zealanders who decide to travel to Mali against our advice are advised to review their security arrangements regularly and have a suitable contingency plan in place for departure at short notice.
 We recommend you ensure your travel documents are up to date and easily accessible at all times.
-You should ensure you always have adequate supplies of food, water, fuel, cash and essential medications.
-Carry identification and follow the instructions of local authorities at all times.
+You should also ensure you always have adequate supplies of food, water, fuel, cash and essential medications.

 New Zealanders in Mali are advised to monitor local media for any developments and adhere to any restrictions and instructions issued by the local authorities.
 We recommend you monitor developments daily through the BBC World Service (88.9 FM in Bamako).